ethereum/remix-ide/docs/static_analysis.md

 It uses 3 analysis tools:
 - Remix Analysis: runs a basic analysis
 - Solhint linter: a Solidity linter for code and style guide validations
-- Slither Static Analysis: a comprehensive static analysis tool.
+- Slither Static Analysis: a comprehensive static analysis tool

 NOTE: Slither can only be used when Remix is connected to the local computer's filesystem with [Remixd](remix.html).